waqasm78/AI-90Days/docs/Day7_Exceptions.md

 # 📅 Day 7 – Exception Handling in Python

-Welcome to Day 8 of your AI learning journey!
-Today, you'll learn how to handle errors gracefully in your Python programs using exception handling.
+Welcome to **Day 7** of your AI learning journey!
+Today, you'll learn how to **handle errors** gracefully in your Python programs using exception handling.
 This is a critical skill in AI and software development because real-world data and systems are messy — things break often, and your code must be ready for it!

 ---